-- In the development of their duties, the dDirectors have the duty of demanding and the right to recompile from the Company the necessary information for fulfilling their obligations of diligently informing themselves on the running of the Company.
-For such purpose, they the Director should may request information on any aspect of the Company and examine its books, records, documents and further documentation.
+- 1. In the development of their duties, the directors have the duty of demanding and the right to recompile from the Company the necessary information for fulfilling their obligations For such purpose, the Director should request information on any aspect of the Company and examine its books, records, documents and further documentation.
 The right to information extends to investee companies provided that this is possible. - 2.
 Requests for information must be directed to the Chairman of the Board of Directors, if he holds executive status, and, otherwise, to the Chief Executive Officer, who will forward the request to the appropriate party in the Company. - 3.
 If the Chairman deems that the information is confidential, he will notify the Director who requests and receives the information of this as well as of the Director's duty of confidentiality under these Regulations.